P34enKa/DelightfulSandwiches/README.md

+# Download:
+You can download on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/delightful-sandwiches) and on [Modrinth](https://modrinth.com/mod/delightful-sandwiches)!

 # NEW:

 A new update has come with a lot to bring.
 Firstly we have some new Textures!! (see in spoilers) made by never/[goofy_swartz5636773](https://www.curseforge.com/members/goofy_swartz5636773/projects).
 And I changed the recipe to include the vanilla versions of some cooked meats/fishes.
 Thats all!
 Enjoy!